ozyuzer/CS412-ML-Project/README.md

 - Best R2 Score: **63.494%**

 As it can be seen in the results, the best MSE score is achieved by using the most important 11 features.
-Thus, our final model only include these 11 features.
+Thus, our final model only includes these 11 features.

 ### 3.2.
 Tuning the Model
 Finally, we tried the tune the model hyperparameters by using GridSearch.
 However, tuning the model caused MSE to increase; therefore, we decided not to tune the model.
 This may be because of the fact that the model overfits to the training dataset as our dataset is not large enough.